rabbitmq/rabbitmq-website/src/pages/commercial-offerings.md

 ### VMware Tanzu RabbitMQ®

 [VMware Tanzu RabbitMQ®](https://tanzu.vmware.com/rabbitmq), again go to the **Ways to run Tanzu RabbitMQ and open source RabbitMQ distributions** table on this page for more information.
-Tanzu RabbitMQ includes both Tanzu RabbitMQ OVA and Tanzu RabbitMQ OCI.
+Tanzu RabbitMQ is available in many packages including OVA and OCI.